hzz0024/hzz0024.github.io/_posts/2020/2020-06-12-fst_permutation_outliter_detection.markdown

   - WGS data analysis
 ---

-In this post I tried to perform the significance test for Fst outliers and examine the allele shift among these outliters.
-The first step is to shuffle the samples from two populations and randomly re-assign them to either of the two new population.
-Next I would generate 100 neutral dataset of Fst (or permutation test), and using that dataset for p-value calculation (see below).
+In this post I will perform the significance test for Fst outliers and examine the deltap among these outliters.
+The first step is to "label" the samples from two populations and shuffle them to recreate two new population.
+Next I would generate 1,000 neutral dataset of Fst (i.e. permutation test), and use that dataset for p-value calculation (see below).

 1) For each SNP k: have the observed Fst_k

+2) p-value = proportion of resamples that are larger than Fst_k - WINNER! i.e. the proportion of resamples where the Ha is true.
+Assume that p-value =0.01 -> that means that only 1% of resamples are greater than Fst_k

+3) Apply FDR to p-values

-2) Repeated scrambled the subpopulation membership to get Fst_k_hat, say M = 100 times.
-For each Fst_k, we have 100 resampled Fst_k_hat values - this will have a mean and SE.
+Note: the alternative way to calculate the p-value is based on simple t-test.
+That is, for each neutral Fst_k, we have 1,000 resampled Fst values - this will have a mean and SE.
 In this case, we could run a one sample t-test (could be a one-side test or two-sided)
    Ho: mean resampled Fst >= Fst_k
    Ha: mean resampled Fst < Fst_k

-3) Or p-value = proportion of resamples that are larger than Fst_k - WINNER! i.e. the proportion of resamples where the Ha is true.
-Assume that p-value =0.01 -> that means that only 1% of resamples are greater than Fst_k

-4) Apply FDR to p-values

 ### Data generation

 -minQ 20
 -minInd 70%
 -minMapQ 25
+-maf 0.20

 Step 1 Using all samples of two contrast groups (ch and ref here) for maf file generation.
 The maf file will be used for minor allele frequency filter.
 Here I used three filters, 0.05, 0.10, and 0.20 to generate the SNP list for angsd running.